 9. Asteridea – Starfish

-An artistic nature illustration of starfish.
-There are over 1,500 species of starfish and they inhabit all the world’s oceans, from the tropics to polar waters.
+Below is an artistic nature illustration of starfish.
+There are over 1,500 species of starfish, and they inhabit all the world’s oceans, from the tropics to polar waters.

 10. Copepoda – Marine life

 Copepods are a group of small crustaceans found in nearly every freshwater and saltwater habitat.
-Their name means “oar” like.
+Their name means “oar”.

-Copepoda are thought to be the most abundant single species on the planet.
-These tiny creatures are key to the oceans food change.
+Copepoda is thought to be the most abundant single species on the planet.
+These tiny creatures are vital to the ocean’s food change.

 11. Ernst Haeckel Prints – Polycyttaria